The Messenger is a podcast about Abdul Aziz Muhamat and his life inside the Australian-run immigration detention centre on Manus Island.

 Aziz has sent thousands of voice messages to journalist Michael Green.
 In this podcast series, he tells us how he made it out of Sudan, why he’s stuck on Manus Island, and what he hopes for the future.

+The podcast won the Grand Award at the 2017 New York Festivals international radio awards.
 Subscribe to the feed now in iTunes or your favourite podcast app.
 Or just listen below… #messengerpodcast

 #1 Aziz, Not a Boat Number

 In March 2016, Aziz and Michael first made contact.
 For more information, including a full transcript, extra links and credits, see The Messenger on the Wheeler Centre website.